Emma (Hot Chocolate song)

-Emma reached number 3 in the UK Singles Chart and number 8 in the US Billboard Hot 100 chart.
+"Emma" reached number 3 on the UK Singles Chart and number 8 on the US Billboard Hot 100 chart.

 Lyrics

 The song details the love of the (nameless) singer and a girl called Emmalene from the age of five, through a wedding at 17 until her suicide at an unspecified later date.
-Emma it seems wanted to be a "movie queen" but could never find the breaks and eventually kills herself because "I just can't keep on living on dreams no more."
+Emma it seems wanted to be a "movie queen" but could never find the breaks and eventually kills herself because she "just can't keep on living on dreams no more."